GoogleChrome/web.dev/content/fast/incorporate-performance-budgets-into-your-build-tools/index.md

 Turn on [performance hints](https://webpack.js.org/configuration/performance/) in the configuration file and Webpack will show you command line warnings or errors when your bundle size grows over the limit.
 It’s a great way to stay mindful about asset sizes throughout the development.

-After build step, Webpack outputs a color-coded list of assets and their sizes.
+After the build step, Webpack outputs a color-coded list of assets and their sizes.
 Anything over budget is highlighted in yellow.

 <figure>
   <img src="./webpack-output.png" alt="Webpack output highlighting bundle.js">